-Summary: In 2017, the maximum FHA loan size for Denver, Colorado and the surrounding metro area is $493,350.
-That’s slightly higher than the area’s median home price, as of spring 2017.
+Summary: In 2020, the maximum FHA loan size for Denver, Colorado and the surrounding metro area is $575,000.
+That’s much higher than the area’s median home price, as of February 2020.
 Read on to learn more about this unique mortgage program.

 Federal Housing Administration (FHA) loans are one of the most popular financing options for home buyers in the Denver metro area.
-First-time buyers, in particular, flock to this program.
-A recent industry analysis showed that nearly three-quarters of all FHA loans that were generated in 2016 went to first-time buyers.
+First-time buyers, in particular, for a couple of reasons.

 But there are limits to how much you can borrow when using this program.
 Here’s what you should know about the maximum loan amounts for Denver.